GraphTech-JS/KnockAI_BE/README.md

 - [x] 1.
 Finilize registration (send verification code, use emailService)
-- [ ] 2.
-Implement api/auth/resendCode endpoint
-- [x] 3.
+- [x] 2.
 Follow routers structure (suggested into routers/auth.js)
+- [ ] 3.
+Handle error in one place (use custom errors, see middlewaress/error_handler.js)
 - [ ] 4.
-Write docs for currect endpoints
+Implement api/auth/resendCode endpoint
 - [ ] 5.
-Handle error in one place (use custom errors, see middlewaress/error_handler.js)
+Use swagger as validator for inputs
 - [ ] 6.
+Write docs for currect endpoints
+- [ ] 7.
 Separate routers logic to services (create services/user.js)
-- [ ] 7.
+- [ ] 8.
 Move helpers, mappers, middlewares, models, routers, services -> src (should be created)
-- [ ] 8.
+- [ ] 9.
 Use secret (process.env.SECRET) for token generation
-- [ ] 9.
+- [ ] 10.
 Use different algorithms for access token and refresh tokens
-- [ ] 10.
+- [ ] 11.
 Clean up code (remove unused variables/imports)
-- [ ] 11.
+- [ ] 12.
 Create other database instanse (prob.
 NeonDB)
-- [ ] 12.
+- [ ] 13.
 Start using migration instead of sync()
-- [ ] 13.
-Use swagger as validator for inputs
+- [ ] 14.
+Move logging() from index.js to middlewares/logging.js <--create new file